 Check out the Host School FAQ (.pdf).

 In addition to the online and in-person orientations that you will participate in before you depart, you and your fellow AFSers will have several orientations while abroad.
 These are intended to help you maximize your AFS experience, prevent culture shock and gain knowledge, skills and a global understanding.
 Topics covered will include Argentinian or Uruguayan society, culture, family, school, language, safety and health issues.
 Each orientation will be tailored to your group and your group's needs.
 All orientations are several days in length, and will occur just after arrival, 3-6 weeks into your stay, and prior to your return.
 They will likely be international, giving you a chance to make friends with AFSers from around the world who are also studying in Argentina and Urugauy.

 In addition to orientations, many local volunteer chapters organize activities for students and host families throughout the year.
-These will vary from chapter to chapter but may include get-togethers or trips to other cities or regions in Turkey.
+These will vary from chapter to chapter but may include get-togethers or trips to other cities or regions in Argentina.
 Unlike the orientations, these activities are optional and are not included in tuition.

 To get more information about the visa requirements, view the Argentina Year and Semester Programs Visa Overview.

 To participate in this program, you must:

 - Be within the age range upon departure (located in the 'read more' drop-down)

 - Have a minimum 2.8 cumulative GPA on a 4.0 scale

 - Be mentally, physically, and emotionally healthy in accordance with AFS Medical Evaluation Policies

 - Have a valid U.S. passport, or a U.S. Permanent Resident Card at least 4 months prior to the departure range